 In Lady and the Tramp Bill Thompson plays five characters Jock the Scottish terrier, a bulldog, Joe the Italian cook, a dachshund, and a police officer; the bulldog and the dachshund talk to each other in a few scenes.

 You know the client who wanted radio tubes from Elmo St. Peters?
 Same guy voices Lampy.

 In Alicein Wonderland, J. Pat O'Malley voices both Tweedledee and Tweedledum, as well as both the Walrus and the Carpenter.
 Bill Thompson also voices both the Dodo and the White Rabbit, who share an extended scene together.

-One of the older movies features the Chipettes; you can find videos on Youtube showing that if you slow down the audio, it's just one woman voicing all three.
+The Chipettes; you can find videos on YouTube showing that if you slow down the audio, it's just one woman voicing all three.

-Likewise Alvin, Simon, and David are all voiced by Ross Bagdasarian Jr., and in the original records and cartoon his father Ross Bagdasarian Sr. voiced David as well as all Alvin and Simon.
-Theodore was voiced by Janice Karman (voice of the Chipettes).
+Likewise Alvin, Simon, and David are all voiced by Ross Bagdasarian Jr., and in the original records and cartoon his father Ross Bagdasarian Sr. voiced David as well as Alvin, Simon, and Theodore.
+In the post 1980s franchise, Theodore was voiced by Janice Karman (voice of the aforementioned Chipettes).